IvanTepes/Space-Facts/README.md

 </div>

 ### Navigation Bar
   Is on the top of all the pages on the site and is fixed, with rounded on edge and transparent to give user sense where is when scroll.
 The left hand side has the logo of the page being **Sp@ce F@cts**, and when clicked, will return the user to the home page.
-The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens <span style="color:red">and tablets screens</span>.
+The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens `and tablets screens`.

-``Navigation bar is now centered middle on mobile screens to before was lined to left side when is in drop down shape.``
+`Navigation bar is now centered middle on mobile screens too, before was lined to left side when is in drop down shape.`

   Navigation item **Planets** have orange down indicator and is drop down menu on larger screens.
   Navigation bar have thick orange border on bottom side to separate navigation bar from rest of page because is rounded and only on bottom side give pleasant and interesant ux.